josego85/josego85/README.md

 ### 👯 I'm Looking to Collaborate On

 - Open-source GIS projects
-- Symfony or JavaScript community projects
+- PHP or JavaScript community projects

 ### ⚡ Fun Fact